hasaniqbal777/MetumpX-bin/README.md

   <a href="#-revision-history">Revision History</a>
 </p>

-MetumpX is a Ubuntu based software package that facilitate easy download and installation of about 89 tools related to standard Untargeted Metabolomics Mass Spectrometery pipeline.
+MetumpX is a Ubuntu based software package that facilitate easy download and installation of about 89 tools related to standard Untargeted Metabolomics Mass Spectrometry pipeline.

 ## 💾 Installation
 To clone and run this application, you'll need [Git](https://git-scm.com).
 From your command line: